 Sometimes, “no contact” language is necessary, even in situations where you share children with the Respondent, even if you must or are trying to co-parent children.
 However, if you do not want language as extreme as “no contact,” consider request language that says, “no contact, except for the purposes of facilitating any custodial exchanges.”
 This allows for communication about the children, but maintains the “no contact” language, which may provide more protection than “no abuse” or “no abusive contact.”

-The Court will immediately forward the Temporary Protective Order to law enforcement to locate and serve the alleged abuser with a copy of the order.
-The Temporary Protective Order will state the day, time, and location of a final hearing for a Final Protective Order.
+The Court will immediately forward the Temporary Protective Order to law enforcement to locate and serve the Respondent with a copy of the order.
+The Temporary Protective Order will state:

 The Temporary Protective Order remains in effect for not more than 7 days after law enforcement has given the Respondent a copy of the order (i.e., service).
 If the Court is closed on the day the order is due to expire, the order remains in effect until the court holds a Final Protective Order hearing.
 The Judge may extend the order, as needed, up to 6 months to serve the Respondent with the order or for good cause.